l0n3m4n/bin2shell/README.md

 # 🐚 bin2shell

 ## 📜 Description
-A small script that generate shellcode from various languages.
+A small script that generate shellcode from various low level languages.

 📚 Table of Contents
 - 📜 [Description](#-description)